 It makes me wonder – What is it about learning that makes it so difficult after a certain phase in life?
 How does the human mind perceive learning?

-After years of battling with these relentless questions that seem to pop in my head over and over again, these are three points I’ve learned.
+After years of battling with these relentless questions that seem to pop in my head over and over again, these are two points I’ve learned.

 The biggest psychological limitation for older generations in learning is that we already think we know a lot, or at least enough to survive for the rest of our lives.
 That makes every new opportunity of learning seem like an optional extra burden on top of the existing storage of information.
 So, we end up treating them lesser of value and are not able to see it for all its worth.

 It also comes from a lack of self-awareness.
 This calls out for the benefit of being with people who are wiser and more efficient than us.
 People who give you honest feedback and help you identify your weaknesses and potential areas to grow to push you to your limits, and remind you that no matter how experienced you become, life is a constant process of unlearning and relearning, and there is room to grow and learn at every stage of life.